-This is an idea I got from one of our Apartment Therapy videos, and I think it's a wonderful place to start if you're aiming for a simpler, less cluttered life.
-What 'live within your means' means for your home is this: let the size of your home dictate how much stuff you have, and not the other way around.
+This isn't a new idea, but I think it's a wonderful place to start if you're aiming for a simpler, less cluttered life.
+What "live within your means" implies for your home is this: Let the size of your home dictate how much stuff you have, and not the other way around.
 If your closet is bursting at the seams, instead of dreaming of a bigger closet, why not try paring down your clothes to fit the space you have?

 Even if you get to a point where you have only as many things as will comfortably fit into your space, stuff has a way of accumulating.
 So set aside a time, a few times a year, to go through your things and get rid of the ones you don't use anymore.
 You'll feel so much lighter, and your home will thank you.

-4. But don't underestimate the importance of a junk drawer.
+4. Don't underestimate the importance of a junk drawer

-This is probably the hardest part of this whole list for me: the 'and everything in its place' part of #3.
-I try to tell myself that it's a sort of game, kinda like one of these for adults.
+This is probably the hardest part of this whole list for me; the "everything in its place" part of commandment no. 3.
+I try to tell myself that it's a sort of game, kind of like a shape sorter for adults.
 Put the bottle opener back in the drawer!
 Hang that skirt you didn't wear back in the closet!
 But ultimately, I think the easiest way to make sure you put things away is just to do it, and then keep on doing it until it's so habitual that you wouldn't ever think of not doing it.
 When you see how much better your home looks, you'll be that much more motivated to keep fighting the good fight.

 Be smart about where you store things.
-Not having to walk halfway across your home to put things away will make #5 that much easier.
+Not having to walk halfway across your home to put things away will make commandment no. 5 that much easier.

-Scanning all the documents you've been hanging onto may seem like a daunting task, but once you're done, they'll be easily searchable (plenty of apps, like Evernote, allow you to search scanned documents for certain words) and you'll have that much less stuff to manage.
+Scanning all the documents you've been hanging onto may seem like a daunting task, but once you're done, they'll be easily searchable and you'll have that much less stuff to manage.
+(Plenty of apps, like Evernote, allow you to search scanned documents for certain words.)

 Remember that nobody is perfect, and nobody's home is perfect.
 Even the homes you see in the magazines aren't perfect — it took a whole team of stylists to make them that way.
 So if you have an off week, or two weeks, or month, and suddenly your house is a disaster, don't panic.
 It's never too late to forgive yourself and try again.